Do you need my official transcripts for me to be accepted?

 Finally, click on DARS and your degree audit will show which classes have been completed.
 You also can click on Unofficial Transcript to view you posted transfer credit.

 Your academic advisor will also be able to review your transfer credits with you.
 If you believe your transfer credits are not applied appropriately to your program, please discuss with your academic advisor.
-If you have questions, contact the Transfer and Nontraditional Student Center.
+If you have questions, contact the Transfer Center.

 Do I need placement tests?

-Most direct from high school students can be placed into English Composition and Mathematics courses based on their ACT or SAT scores.
-Transfer students who have taken college courses in Composition and Mathematics may either be done with these requirements or allowed to continue form where they left off.
+Most direct from high school students can be placed into English composition and mathematics courses based on their ACT or SAT scores.
+Transfer students who have taken college courses in composition and mathematics may have finished these requirements or may be allowed to continue where they left off.

-Transfer students not transferring credit for English Composition will need the Writing Placement Test.
-Everything you need to know about writing placement testing (including a link to register) can be found at http://www.wright.edu/university-college/testing/writing-placement-testing.
+Transfer students not transferring credit for English composition will need the writing placement test.
+Here is everything you need to know about writing placement testing (including a link to register).

-Transfer students who are not transferring Mathematics/Statistics credit will need the Math Placement Test.
-Everything you need to know about math placement testing (including location, fees, preparation, and a link to register) can be found at http://www.wright.edu/university-college/testing/math-placement-testing.
+Transfer students who are not transferring mathematics/statistics credit will need the math placement test.
+Here is everything you need to know about math placement testing (including location, fees, preparation, and a link to register).

 Who evaluates transfer credits?